-We have issued an Independent Audit Report dated 24 May 2024 on the Standalone Financial Statements as adopted by the Board of Directors on even date.
-Pursuant to the observation of Comptroller and Auditor General of India, we are issuing this Revised Audit Report by modifying* our observation in clause 3 of C&AG’s directions under section 143(5) of the Companies Act, 2013, as stated in Annexure A to the Audit Report.
-This report supersedes our earlier Audit Report issued on 24 May 2024.
+We have issued an Independent Audit Report dated 15 May 2025 on the Standalone Financial Statements as adopted by the Board of Directors on even date.
+Pursuant to the observation of Comptroller and Auditor General of India, we are issuing this Revised Audit Report by modifying* our observation in paragraph (i)(c) of Annexure B to the Auditors’ Report.
+This report supersedes our earlier Audit Report issued on 15 May 2025.

 Opinion